seanox/roundup/README.md

 # Features
 - Multiple account support
-- IMAP support (secure and not secure)
+- IMAP support (incl.
+SSL)
 - simple URL based IMAP and mailbox definition
 - Internal dynamic whitelist
-  Protects mails from following filters and rules.
+  Exclusion of mails from subsequent filters and rules.
 - Filter based on patterns with regular expression
   The patterns can then be combined in logical expressions.
   Supported: AND, OR, NOT, round brackets
 - Processes the header and body of the messages
   Message content, including multi-part, is decoded and simplified for the filters.
 The decoding only happens in memory.
-- Message attributes such as 'unseen' are retained
+- Message attributes such as 'seen / unseen' are retained
 - Continuation of filtering from the last analyzed mail (for each mailbox separately); complete reanalysis when changing application, configuration or filter